Beach days — I love them. I hate them.

 And the kids love it.

-And you can usually sneak in a few pretty pictures.
+And we can usually sneak in a few pretty pictures.

 Plus, the last time we went to Cayucos State Beach we saw whales!
 It was amazing.
 They were SO CLOSE.
-We saw them rising out of the water briefly and then splashing back into the sea.
-And then everyone on the sand was like, oohhh, ahhh, in unison and it was our own little perfect whale watching world.
+We saw them rising out of the water and then splashing back into the sea.
+And then everyone in the crowd was like “oohhh, ahhh” in unison and it was our own little perfect whale watching world.

-Beach trips like that make it you forget all the craziness.
+Beach trips like that make it us forget all the craziness.
 Kind of.

-But then there’s the OTHER times.
-Like when we went to beautiful Morro Rock in Morro Bay and it was super cloudy and cold and we found a dead squirrel petrified in the sand.
+Because then there are those OTHER times.
+Like the time when we went to beautiful Morro Bay but it turned out to be super cloudy and cold.
+And then we found a dead squirrel petrified in the sand.
 Like, you know Flattened Banana at Trader Joe’s?
 It was like that.
 BUT A SQUIRREL.
 With scratchy black claws and a no-eyed little face.
-And my 1 year old ACTUALLY PICKED IT UP with his precious chubby baby hands.
-I screamed legit little girl screams and doused his hands in sanitizer in a hot second.
+And my 1 year old ACTUALLY PICKED IT UP with his precious baby hands!!
+I screamed legit little girl screams, flug that smooshed shell of a rodent across the water and doused his hands in sanitizer in a hot second.